liuchengxu/space-vim/README.md

 - the **novice** vim users
 - the vimmers who pursuit a beautiful appearance
 - the users **using both vim and spacemacs**

+Have a look at the [Introduction](https://github.com/liuchengxu/space-vim/wiki/Introduction) in wiki as well.

 If you have been a vimmer for quite a while, just pick out the part you are interested in. space-vim is well-organized due to the layers concept, you can easily find what you want.
 Since some guys are interested in the statusline part of space-vim, this section has been extracted as [eleline.vim](https://github.com/liuchengxu/eleline.vim).